How to Leave a Professional Conference with More Than a Free Tote Bag

 What have been your experiences attending conferences?
 Do you get the same value as I do, or do you experience something different?
 Or, if you have never attended a conference and have questions, please feel free to share.

-Emad Rahim, D.M., PMP, CTU Business and Management faculty, is a PMI Certified Project Management Professional®.
+Emad Rahim, D.M., PMP, is a PMI Certified Project Management Professional®.
 Dr. Rahim has more than 10 years of experience in business development, nonprofit administration, management consulting and project management.

-Image Credit: Dr. Emad Rahim, CTU Faculty, Business and Management, right, pictured with Dr. Darrell Burrell of George Mason University, left, at the International Journal of Arts & Sciences Conference at Harvard University where they presented.
+Image Credit: Dr. Emad Rahim, right, pictured with Dr. Darrell Burrell of George Mason University, left, at the International Journal of Arts & Sciences Conference at Harvard University where they presented.